metaclass-eval/ruby_programming/zen_of_black_ruby_xxx.md

 4. I love Github.
 It is my external brain.
 I would die if git was gone.
 5. I love Redmine.
 But I am only using Wiki, and I use a Ticket as a ToDo task.
 6. I hate Test.
 But it should be fine.
 We would never die even if test was gone.
 7. Debugger?
-I know p and pp. p is my best friend.
+I know p. p is my best friend.
 8. I will make a new one from scratch again if I forget where my old script is.
 99.9 million % for sure, I will not understand it even if I find it.
 9. I love meta-programming.
 Meta is more important than speed.
 10. Python?
 I wish we would get along together...